simrenbasra/simys-blog/_posts/2026-06-21-simbot_has_skills_part_3.md

 <br>

-## Skill Overview: Recommend Blog Post
+## Skill Overview: Recommend Blog Posts

 The purpose of this skill is twofold: